 “The process of actually changing feels good.
 Effective working on one’s problems is not self-torture ... it is natural to the body and ... it feels like a relief and a coming alive”.
 (Eugene Gendlin)

-I have worked for Cruse Bereavement Care for the past five years, providing grief and bereavement counselling, as well as supervision.
-For the last few years I have also worked as a counsellor for the Gloucestershire NHS Let’s Talk Service (IAPT), working with clients struggling with anxiety and depression.
+I worked for Cruse Bereavement Care for five years, providing grief and bereavement counselling, as well as supervision.
+I have also worked as a counsellor for the Gloucestershire NHS Let’s Talk Service (IAPT), with clients struggling with anxiety and depression.
 In addition to my private practice, I have provided counselling at Listening Post in Stroud, and for a local G.P. surgery.
 Currently, I am offering both face-to-face and online sessions in private practice.

 The foundation of the way I work is humanistic and person-centred.